adamtheturtle/new-mac-setup/README.md

 [Compile YouCompleteMe](https://github.com/Valloric/YouCompleteMe#mac-os-x) with support for C-family languages.

-Install Flake8 to be used in Neovim:
+Install linting tools to be used in Neovim:

-	pipsi install flake8
+	pipsi install --python=(which python3) flake8 mypy pylint

 ## Shimo